kirtanamogili/kirtanamogili/README.md

-- 👋 Hi, I’m Kirtana Mogili
+- 👋 Hi, I’m Kirtana Mogili.
 - 👀 I’m interested in the broad field of machine learning, more specifically in Natural Language Processing.
 - 🌱 I’m currently learning the Salesforce Software Suite.
 - 💞️ I’m looking to collaborate on any interesting python/java projects.